Macon Whoopees (SHL): History

 The first attempt to bring professional hockey to Georgia was made in 1968, by the Eastern Hockey League.
 The Macon Coliseum was completed in 1968, and was the first facility in the state with an ice surface, and the seating capacity to host professional hockey.
 The EHL considered an expansion team for the 1968–69 season, but opted instead to have the Jacksonville Rockets play six home games at the coliseum to gauge interest.

 In 1973, the Southern Hockey League was created when the four southernmost teams in the EHL broke away to form their own league, partially due to travel costs of going to northern arenas.
 The new league searched for other Southeastern United States cities to host hockey teams.
-Macon was targeted due to the new arena, and its location adjacent to Interstate 75, which was on a direct route travelling to the Suncoast Suns arena, from the other teams in North Carolina and Virginia.
+Macon was target for two reasons.
+Not only did Macon have a newly built arena, but it was adjacent to Interstate 75, which was on a direct route to St. Petersburg, home of the Suncoast Suns, from the league's other cities in North Carolina and Virginia.
 The league chose Jerry Pinkerton, a stockbroker from Atlanta, as the franchise owner.
 The SHL and Pinkerton believed the timing was right for Macon.
 The population had grown rapidly, surpassing 120,000 residents as of the 1970 United States census.
 The Omni Coliseum had just opened up in 1972, and the National Hockey League came to Georgia with the Atlanta Flames.
 The SHL and its commissioner Tedd Munchak, were desperate enough for a sixth team, that Munchak himself put up the $25,000 expansion fee, and appointed a league businessman to help raise the $300,000 in expected operating expenses.

 The choice of name arose from Pinkerton's favorite song being the Doris Day version of "Makin' Whoopee", and the euphemism being popularized on The Newlywed Game by Bob Eubanks.
 The Macon Whoopees were officially announced at press conference on July 4, 1973, as one of the six teams in the inaugural season of the Southern Hockey League.
 The Whoopees made affiliation agreements with the Houston Aeros, and Cleveland Crusaders in the World Hockey Association.
 Keke Mortson from the Aeros was hired as general manager and player-coach, and Bill Buckley was named his assistant, and the club's business manager.
 Pinkerton was able to secure investors from Atlanta, New York City, and Macon in September.